My research project

 My research operates at the intersection of political, sociological and psychosocial dimensions of sustainability transitions and combines theories of social movements and the policy process to offer answers to three key questions.

-1) Who are the important actors in the national climate policy subsystem?
-A new network map and typology of climate policy advocacy organisations - including their coalitions and alignments - is under construction.
+1) Who are the important actors in the national climate policy ecosystem?
+A new network map and typology of climate policy organisations has been developed in this study (see publications, 2021).

 2) What do these organisation believe to be the best ways to a) build an effective coalition for rapid transitions; b) sustain policy salience and public support over the longer-term; and c) envision the wider political, social, economic and cultural contexts in which rapid transitions can be achieved.